 Tongue exercises for high muscle tone?

-For further information on suck training or tongue exercises see your breastfeeding specialist or refer to Chapter 12 “Neurological Issues and Breastfeeding” in Supporting Sucking Skills in Breastfeeding Infants 2e 2013 by Cathy Watson-Genna.
+For further information on suck training or tongue exercises see your breastfeeding specialist or refer to Chapter 12 “Neurological Issues and Breastfeeding” in Supporting Sucking Skills In Breastfeeding Infants 2017 by Cathy Watson-Genna.
 The chapter includes:

 - Tongue exercises that may help with high muscle tone